 Surface and Space

 Just like a regular CT, your mobile trailer will require consumables.
 Take a moment to consider what injector syringes, dyes, printer files, etc. will be needed.
 If you need an ER gurney, be certain you will have one free.
+Some gurneys are too long for the patient lift platform.
+We recommend you check with your provider to see how long the patient lift is and order the proper gurneys in advance.

 When it comes to getting your facility ready for a mobile CT trailer, there are two "nutshell" takeaways that should guide the process: